Cray-HPE/docs-csm/operations/iscsi_sbps/iscsi_sbps.md

 with necessary provisioning, configuration and enable required components.
 The required RPMs for `targetcli` command / LIO are part of NCN node image in CSM 1.6.
 The SBPS Marshal Agent gets installed during node personalization using CFS.

-In CSM 1.6.0, all worker nodes are configured as iSCSI targets by default.
-In CSM 1.7.0, selective worker node personalization is introduced and steps for the same for different scenarios is as below:
+In CSM 1.6.0, all worker nodes are configured and enabled as iSCSI SBPS targets during [worker node personalization](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/configuration_management/iSCSI_SBPS_Node_Personalization.md) when CSM is installed/upgraded.

+In CSM 1.7.0, selective iSCSI worker node personalization is introduced.
+All worker nodes are still **configured** for iSCSI, but selective node personalization gives administrators control over which worker nodes are enabled as iSCSI SBPS targets.
+The default behavior is still the same as in CSM 1.6.0, so if no action is taken to use this feature, then all worker nodes will continue to be enabled as iSCSI targets.

+Selective iSCSI worker node personalization uses an HSM group named `iscsi_worker` as the mechanism for an administrator to specify which workers should be enabled as iSCSI targets.
+If this group does not exist, then all worker nodes will be enabled as iSCSI targets.
+While it is technically possible to create this group and leave it empty, this will mean that no worker nodes will be enabled as iSCSI targets, which in turn will mean that no managed nodes will be able to boot.

+Therefore CSM generally treats it as an error if the HSM group exists but it contains no worker nodes.

+For more details on creating this group, see [Steps to create HSM group](https://github.com/Cray-HPE/docs-csm/blob/release/1.7/operations/iscsi_sbps/HSM_groups_iscsi.md#steps-to-create-hsm-group) and this has to be done in certain stages in below scenarios to avail this feature:

 1) Fresh Install: